Tornado outbreak of March 2–3, 2012

-On March 2 and 3, 2012, a large and deadly tornado outbreak occurred over a large section of the Southern United States into the Ohio Valley region.
 The storms resulted in 41 tornado-related fatalities, 22 of which occurred in Kentucky.
 Tornado-related deaths also occurred in Alabama, Indiana, and Ohio.
 The outbreak was the second deadliest in early March for the U.S. since official records began in 1950; only the 1966 Candlestick Park tornado had a higher death toll for a tornadic system in early March.